junzis/pyModeS/docs/pipe.md

 ## Constructor options

-- `surface_ref` — airport code or `(lat, lon)` for surface CPR resolution (single-message path).
-Required for surface positions to return lat/lon.
-Not needed for airborne.
+- `surface_ref` — optional airport code or `(lat, lon)` for surface CPR resolution.
+It is used only for BDS 0,6 surface messages and can never seed airborne decoding.
 - `full_dict` — if `True`, every decoded result is populated with every key from the canonical schema (missing fields = `None`).
 - `pair_window` — maximum age gap (seconds) between an even and odd CPR frame for them to count as a pair.
 Default `10.0`.
+- `local_ref_window` — maximum age of the last validated airborne position used for locally-unambiguous CPR.
+Default `30.0` seconds; set to `0` to disable local airborne decoding.
 - `eviction_ttl` — per-ICAO state and pending CPR frames older than this are ignored immediately when that ICAO is decoded again.
 A periodic global sweep removes inactive aircraft from memory.
 Default `300.0`